 To see if this is happening, examine the URL in the address bar on the page where you've encountered the "Page Not Found" error.
 If you see %20 in the URL, this is likely what is breaking your links.

 For example, a link that has been encoded by the proxy server in this way will look something like this, with %20 where there were previously plus signs.

 To resolve this, try changing each %20 to %2b in the link before you authenticate:

 This should prevent the link from breaking.
 If you find that you need to have all plus signs encoded as %2b, our support team can update the links on your admin dashboard for you, so that you don't have to manually change the encoding each time you use them.
 Just let us know if you need assistance.

 3. Make sure the content is visible to users

 Admins can use their editing permissions to make content hidden from users, so that it can be viewed by admins but not by students.
 When a content item is hidden, links used for student access (LTI links, deep links, embed codes) will result in a "Page Not Found" error.
 If this occurs, you can make the content visible in Studio, or simply not link to that piece of content.

-The "Promoting the Modules" content section is hidden by default but can be made visible if you choose.
+The "Promoting the Modules" content section in the InfoLit Modules Faculty Module is hidden by default but can be made visible if you choose.